typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/no-use-before-define.md

   Otherwise, ignores those references if the declaration is in upper function scopes.
   Class declarations are not hoisted, so it might be danger.
   Default is `true`.
+- `enums` (`boolean`) -
+  The flag which shows whether or not this rule checks enum declarations of upper scopes.
+  If this is `true`, this rule warns every reference to a enum before the enum declaration.
+  Otherwise, ignores those references.
+  Default is `true`.
 - `variables` (`boolean`) -
   This flag determines whether or not the rule checks variable declarations in upper scopes.
   If this is `true`, the rule warns every reference to a variable before the variable declaration.